YottaDB/YDBDoc/ProgGuide/commands.rst

 * part of a context-switching mechanism in a server program that must manage multiple contexts.
 * a development tool to determine the external call table entries available from the current process.

 To minimize confusing data interactions, limit instances of directing ZSHOW output into variables holding other kinds of information and directing ZSHOW "V" output into local variables.
-For a comparison of ZSHOW "V" and ZWRITE, refer to `ZWRite`_.
+For a comparison of ZSHOW "V" and ZWRITE, refer to :ref:`zwrite-command`.

+.. _zstep-command:

 --------------------
 ZSTep